sc-martel93/recipe-book/README.md

 ## About

-Recipe book is a web app that simplifies storinf and sharing recipes
+Recipe book is a web app that simplifies storing and sharing recipes

 ## TODO